 Claim 11 also is complex and is now split into 2 points.
 11.1 deals with the part about Eusebius’ work, and 11.2 deals with the part about Jerome’s work.

-Claim 11.2 is supported for now.
+Claim 11.2 is undetermined.
 I have spent some time looking into Jerome’s MSS and their histories are incredibly obscure.
-I’m willing to change my mind on this though if someone provides a valid explanation as to why Claim 11.2 is contradicted.

 Fomenko cited as “Eusebius Pamphilus.
 Ecclesial History.
 St. Petersburg, 1848.
 English edition: Eusebius Pamphilus.
 History of the Church.
 London, 1890.”

 I have not yet been able to locate either of these citations.
 Possibly the English edition is the one from 1890 by Philip Schaff, New York: Christian Literature Publishing Co.?
 If so, potentially Fomenko’s quote is supported by these quotes from page 37: